sidhu2690/E2E-Chat/README.md

 Setup

-Clone the Repository:git clone https://github.com/sidh2690/E2E-Chat.git
+Clone the repository:git clone https://github.com/sidhu2690/E2E-Chat.git
 cd E2E-Chat

+Open index.html in a browser or host it on a secure web server (must use HTTPS for WebRTC compatibility).

 Usage

-Open the Application:
+Open the Application

-Access the hosted app via a secure web server (must use HTTPS for WebRTC compatibility).
+Access the hosted app via a secure web server (HTTPS required for WebRTC).

-Create a Room (Host):
+Create a Room (Host)

-Enter a unique room name (e.g., room1234) in the input field.
+Enter a unique room name (e.g., room-x7b9p3q8r2) in the input field.
 Click Create Room to host a new chat room.
-Share the room name privately with the intended recipient (e.g., via a secure channel like email or encrypted messaging).
+Share the room name privately with your friend (e.g., via a secure channel like Signal or WhatsApp).

-Join a Room (Participant):
+Join a Room (Participant)

 Enter the room name provided by the host.
-Click Join Room to connect to the host's room.
+Click Join Room to connect directly to the host via WebRTC.

-Chat:
+Chat and Share Files

 Once connected, type messages in the input field and click Send or press Enter.
+To share a file, click the 📎 button, select a file (e.g., image or PDF), and send it.
-Messages appear in the chat window, with your messages on the right and the other user's on the left.
+Messages and files appear in the chat window, with your messages on the right and the other user’s on the left.
-Only the two connected users can send and receive messages in the room.
+Only the two connected users can send and receive messages or files.

+How File Sharing Works

+Upload: Click the 📎 button to select a file.
+Transfer: The file is split into chunks, encrypted with WebRTC’s DTLS protocol, and sent directly to the other user.
+Receive: Files appear in the chat for viewing or downloading, fully encrypted.

 Security
-E2E Chat is designed for E2E secure messaging with minimal server involvement:
+E2E-Chat is built for secure, private communication with minimal server involvement:

-End-to-End Encryption: Messages are encrypted using WebRTC's DTLS for key exchange and SRTP for data transfer.
-Only the two connected users can decrypt and read the messages.
+End-to-End Encryption: Messages and files are encrypted using WebRTC’s DTLS for key exchange and SRTP for data transfer.
+Only the two connected users can decrypt them.
-Signaling Server Role: The PeerJS signaling server facilitates connection setup by exchanging metadata (e.g., room names, IP addresses).
-It cannot access or store message content.
+Server Only for Setup: The PeerJS signaling server facilitates connection setup (exchanging room names and IP addresses) and then steps out completely.
+It cannot access or store messages or files.
-Current Limitations:
-XSS Vulnerability: User messages are not sanitized, potentially allowing malicious code execution.
-Do not use in production without fixing this (see Contributing).
-No Room Authentication: Anyone with the room name can join.
-Use strong, unique room names and share them securely.
+Two-User Lock: Only two users can connect per room.
+If a third party tries to join (even with the correct room name), they’re blocked, preventing intrusions.
+No Server Storage: With no server-side data storage, attacks like SQL injection are impossible.
+XSS Protection: User inputs are sanitized to prevent cross-site scripting (XSS) attacks.
-Metadata Exposure: The signaling server can see room names and IP addresses, though message content remains E2E encrypted.
+Metadata Exposure: The signaling server can see room names and IP addresses, but message and file content remains E2E encrypted.

-Recommendations for Secure Use:
+Recommendations for Secure Use

-Share room names only through secure channels (e.g., encrypted messaging apps).
+Share room names only through secure channels (e.g., encrypted messaging apps like Signal).
-Use long, random room names to prevent guessing (e.g., room-x7b9p3q8r2).
+Use long, random room names (10+ characters, e.g., room-x7b9p3q8r2) to prevent guessing or brute-forcing.

 Contributing
-Contributions are welcome to enhance security and functionality!
+Contributions are welcome to improve security and features!
 To contribute:

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.